Dracoytb50500/TKperson.github.io/apcsa/ttn/README.md

 # Week 3
 * Bubble sort
   * Worst time complexity O(N^2)
+  * Have 2 pointers, and swap the numbers if the value under the pointers have a difference less than 0

 * Insertion sort
   * Worst time complexity O(N^2)
+  * Algorithm
+    * Find the

 * Selection sort
   * Worst time complexity O(N^2)
+  * Algorithm
+    * Find the minimun value of the entire group
+    * Put the value infront of the group if the value has been found
+    * Shrink the group size

 * Merge sort
   * Worst time complexity O(Nlog(N))